 The Coalition leases five copy machines under operating leases.
-One leased copier is located at the Filhiol Early Head Start location and has a lease expiration date of February, 2021.
-The second leased copier is at the Hall St location and has a lease expiration date of May, 2020.
-Upon its termination, the lease is renewed on a monthly basis until cancellation.
-The third copier was located at the Winnsboro Road location (Early Head Start) and had a lease expiration date of May, 2018.
-This lease was renewed in June, 2018 and the copier was moved to the Hall St. location, with a new expiration date of June, 2021.
-The fourth leased copier is located at the Winnsboro Road location (Early Head Start) and the lease expired on January, 2020.
-The lease was renewed for another three years.
+One leased copier is located at the Filhiol Early Head Start location and has a lease expiration date of February 2021.
+This lease was renewed with a new expiration date of March 2024.
+The second leased copier is at the Hall St location and has a lease expiration date of March 2024.
+The third copier is located at the Hall St. location, with an expiration date of June, 2021.
+After this date, the lease will be renewed automatically for consecutive 60-day periods.
+The fourth leased copier is located at the Winnsboro Road location (Early Head Start) and has an expiration date of February 2023.
 The fifth leased copier is located at the Beverly St. location (Early Head Start) and has a lease expiration date of February 2021.
+After this date, the lease has been renewing automatically for consecutive 60-day periods.

-The Coalition moved to a new location located on Hall St. in December, 2017.
+The Coalition moved to a new location located on Hall St. on December, 2017.
 The term of the lease is for five years, beginning the 1st day of December, 2017, and ending the 30th day of November, 2022.
 At the end of the term, the lease will be automatically renewed for an additional five years with the same terms and conditions.
 The monthly fair rent is \$12,688 with a current monthly payment of \$8,750.
 The balance of the rent is currently being donated.